AnirudhGovil/Algorithm-Analysis-and-Design/week2.md

 Anoter example of this Divide adn Conquer approach can be seen in the Merge Sort Algorithm, where we recursively split the list into 2 halves and sort the halves before merging them back together.
 Any sorting algorithm involving n numbers has n! permutations.
 A sorting algorithm would have to make at least log<sub>2</sub>(n!) omparisons in order to sort the list of numbers.
 If the comparison time is constant, this means any sorting algortihm can be mapped to a binary number of length log<sub>2</sub>(n!).
 Thus &Omega;(nlogn) is the lower bound on comparison based sorting as it can be broken down to n comparisons at log(n) levels of the decision tree.

+## Computing matrix products using Strassesn's Algorithm

-Anotehr example of Divide and Conquer is Strassen's algorithm for multiplying matrices.
+Another example of Divide and Conquer is Strassen's algorithm for multiplying matrices.
 We split the an n x n matrix into 4 smaller matrices of size n/2 x n/2 size.
 Under the naive aproach to calculating matrix prodeucts, we would then need eight multiplications to reach the answer, giving an O(n<sup>3</sup>) runtime.
 Strassen's Algorithm reduces this to 7 multiplications per step.

 ![Strassen's Algorithm](strassen.png)

 This reduces the time complexity to O(n<sup>log<sub>2</sub>7</sup>)

+## Computing the Median using Divide and Conquer

 We can also apply the Divide and Conquer approach to speed up Median Finding.
 The naive approach would be to sort the list of number using an nlogn algorithm like merge sort and output the middle element however we can achive O(n) time as follows: